mhuebert/maria/doc/pedagogy.md

 ## Curriculum overview ##

- 1. A quick introduction, modeled after a blatant loving rewrite of [Quick: An Introduction to Racket with Pictures](http://docs.racket-lang.org/quick/).
+ 1. First we briefly introduce the coding environment and programming.
+This introduction is essentially a blatant loving rewrite of [Quick: An Introduction to Racket with Pictures](http://docs.racket-lang.org/quick/).
 The goal is to walk the learner through the basics of working in Maria using an *absolute minimum* of syntax and programming concepts.

-    We would like our introduction to be short.
+    We would like this introduction to be short.
 Our hope is that with coaching, someone familiar with computers but who has never programmed (or used a command shell, or learned advanced maths, etc.) could be expected to complete this introduction in an hour.

-    The goal is to use shapes to introduce the learner to a bare-bones list of programming concepts, which for us means:
+    The introduction uses shapes to introduce the learner to a bare-bones list of programming concepts, which for us means:
      - evaluating expressions and functions, including evaluating different parts of compound and nested expressions
      - asking the computer what stuff is and what it does with, e.g., `doc` and `what-is`
      - having the computer do rote work for us, for instance, `map` over stuff
      - writing our own functions (so, `fn`)
      - naming our creations with `let`, `def`, and `defn`
      - that's it, really; all the rest should come separately
- 1. Present the learner with a choice of "modules" according to their interests.
+ 1. Second, present the learner with a choice of "modules" according to their interests.
 Possibilities for our "module library" include:
     - drawing/playing with shapes, using Quil or native Maria shapes
     - introduction to basics of computer science (recursion, higher order functions)
     - webdev (this may be complicated by the fact that Maria is a self-enclosed tool, so building a web app may not be within scope.
 Instead, perhaps it would be possible to make a remote API call?)